nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * When a student is added, their grades, attendance and class participation details will be initialised to `0`, `absent` and `false` respectively, for all tutorials.
 * Comment for a student can only be added after the student is added to the Student List.

-The following image shows a successful execution of the `add` command.<br>
+The following image shows a successful execution of the `add` command.

 <img alt="add-student-success" src="images/add-student-success.png" width="700" >